yzy1996/yzy1996/README.md

 #### 1. How do you take notes?

-I mainly use [Goodnotes](https://www.goodnotes.com/) for handwriting and `Markdown` for text record.
+I mainly use [Goodnotes](https://www.goodnotes.com/) for handwriting and `Markdown` for digital writing.

 #### 2. What `Markdown editor` do you use?